unnatural-worlds/uwapi/_sources/bots/programOverview.rst.txt

    .. tab-item:: Python
       :sync: python

-      TODO
+      Class UwapiLibrary is responsible for loading the library.
+      This is done in the ``main.py``.

    .. tab-item:: C#
       :sync: csharp

-      The library is automatically loaded when you first access the global ``Game`` object.
+      The library is automatically loaded when you first access the global ``Events`` object.
       This happens inside the ``Bot`` constructor.

-- Setup all your callbacks now.
+3) Setup all callbacks now.
    You may also set some parameters for the connection.

 Connect
 ^^^^^^^
 There are multiple ways to connect to a game server.
 The usual approach is to first try reconnecting, in case the game has crashed previously.
-Second, you connect to an existing server using the parameters provided in the environment variables, if any.
+Second, you connect to an existing game server using parameters provided in the environment, if any.
-Third, you spin up your own server.
+Third, you spin up your own game server.

 Alternatively, you may implement your own logic to determine how to connect to a server.